Is Success a Matter of Perception or Something Real and Tangible?

 Would you rather everyone believe that you are immensely successful and rich while you are actually borderline destitute, OR would you rather be actually rich and have everyone think that you’re a poor loser?

 I feel that for many people becoming actually successful isn’t even the goal it’s to be perceived as successful.
-Like we’re all trying to prove ourselves to each other.
-It’s all about perception.
+We’re all trying to prove ourselves to each other.

-I think it goes the same way in a personal perspective.
-I don’t think you need to be “actually” “successful” (whatever that means) in order to perceive yourself as successful and to be happy with yourself.
+It goes the same way in personal perspective.
+You don’t need to be “actually successful” (open to interpretation) in order to perceive yourself as successful and to be happy with yourself.

 If you would like to support me as a writer you can Buy Me A Coffee.
 Thank you.